mighty-hotdog/foundry-defi-stablecoin-f23/README.md

 verifying that the Bitcoin backing wBTC exists and is secure"
  - excerpt from https://www.gemini.com/cryptopedia/wbtc-what-is-wrapped-bitcoin

-TODOs
-1. ~write unit tests for MockAggregatorV3~  DONE
-2. ~write integration tests for DeployDSCEngine~  DONE
-3. ~write unit/integration tests for DSCEngine~ DONE
+Outstanding Tasks
-4. complete implementation for DSCEngine
+1. complete implementation for liquidate() and redeemCollateralBurnDSC()
 5. complete tests for DSCEngine

 Cyfrin Updraft explores advanced fuzz-testing and oracles management in the last part